Iceland Wonders: Glaciers, Geysers & Midnight Sun | Travel Rethink Ways

 Often called the “Capital of the North,” Akureyri is a charming blend of mountain views, cultural heart, and northern serenity.
 Its botanical gardens bloom just below snow peaks, and cafés serve steaming cocoa to travelers who come seeking warmth in both drink and spirit.

-Nearby, Húsavík is Iceland’s whale-watching capital.
+Nearby, Húsavík is Iceland’s whale watching capital.
 Board a small boat, wrap up in wool blankets, and head into the bay where humpback and blue whales breach against the horizon.
 Watching these giants glide through icy waters together is a shared moment you’ll never forget.

 Romantic Highlight: